clearpath-docs/heron-sphinx-tutorials/doc/update.rst

 Keeping Heron Updated
 ======================

+. note:: If you are upgrading your Heron from an older version of ROS, please refer to `our upgrade instructions here <https://clearpathrobotics.com/assets/guides/kinetic/kinetic-to-melodic/index.html>`_.

 Heron is always being improved, both its own software and the many community ROS packages upon which it depends!
 You can use the apt package management system to receive new versions all software running on the platform.